Katz's back-off model

-Katz back-off is a generative n-gram language model that estimates the conditional probability of a word given its history in the n-gram.
+In language modeling, Katz back-off is a generative n-gram model that estimates the conditional probability of a word given its history in the n-gram.
 It accomplishes this estimation by backing off through progressively shorter history models under certain conditions.
 By doing so, the model with the most reliable information about a given history is used to provide the better results.

 The model was introduced in 1987 by Slava M. Katz.
 Prior to that, n-gram language models were constructed by training individual models for different n-gram orders using maximum likelihood estimation and then interpolating them together.

 Method

 The equation for Katz's back-off model is: